 - Play continues as before.

-- When your turn comes, you add your highest card to your hand and any other, shuffle them, and lay them face-down.
+- When your turn comes, you add your highest card and any other card to your last three, shuffle them, and lay them face-down.

 - Play continues as before.

 Winning the Game